Hyundai Bayon review - Reliability and safety

 Safety is another strong point.
 All versions of the Bayon come with autonomous emergency braking (AEB), driver attention alert, emergency call, hill start assist, pedestrian detection, lane keep assist, parking sensors and tyre pressure monitoring.

 Move up to the top-spec model and you also get blind spot warning, lane follow assist and height-adjustable seatbelts in the front.
-The Bayon hasn’t yet been crash tested or rated by Euro NCAP, but we’d expect it to score well.
+However, the Bayon received a four-star rating from crash test body Euro NCAP, with rear-occupant chest protection rated as weak.

 Hyundai offers fixed-price servicing, which will likely cost around £250 for a full service (you’ll have one of these in a three-year ownership) and £150 for a smaller service (in years one and three of a new car ownership period, unless you cover over 10,000 miles a year).

 - 1Hyundai Bayon reviewThe Hyundai Bayon is a fine small SUV, with striking looks, impressive levels of refinement and useful on-board tech